netdata/blog/blog/unified-plans.md

 # A Unified Plan Structure

-We're excited to announce a new unified plan structure, coming into effect on March 13th, 2024.
+We are launching a new unified plan structure, that will come into effect on March 13th, 2024.
 This evolution from our previous offerings, including Early Bird and Unlimited Community Plans, is designed to cater more effectively to the diverse needs of our community.
 The new structure comprises four tailored plans:

-- **Netdata Enterprise:** For large-scale professional and organizational use, offering comprehensive monitoring solutions.
+- **Netdata Enterprise:** For large-scale professional and organizational use, offering comprehensive monitoring fully on-premise.
-- **Netdata Business:** Designed for businesses seeking robust monitoring with advanced features and support.
+- **Netdata Business:** Designed for businesses seeking robust monitoring with advanced features.
 - **Netdata Homelab:** Tailored for enthusiasts monitoring personal projects in a homelab environment.
-- **Netdata Community:** Our commitment to accessibility continues with this plan, designed for users with basic monitoring needs.
+- **Netdata Community:** Our commitment to accessibility continues with this plan, intended as a playground to experience Netdata and for users with very basic monitoring needs.

 # What is Changing?

-The Unified Plan Structure introduces a fair usage policy applicable to all spaces (accounts), ensuring a balanced approach to usage based on intent and the number of nodes and will have the following impact to existing plans:
+The Unified Plan Structure introduces a fair usage policy applicable to all spaces (accounts), ensuring a balanced approach to usage based on intent and the number of monitored nodes and will have the following impact to existing plans:

 - The `Early Bird` and `Unlimited Community` Plans will be discountinued on 13-03-2024.
 - The `Business` and `Homelab` Plans will remain the same with no impact to users.
-- The `Community (2023.11)` remains the same with no impact to users.
+- The `Community (2023.11)` Plan remains the same with no impact to users.

 # What does this mean for existing users?

-As mentioned above, the changes will only impact users on `Early Bird` and Old Unlimited `Community (2023.02)` plans.
+The changes only impact users on `Early Bird` and Old Unlimited `Community (2023.02)` plans.

 This transition marks a shift towards a structured offering that aligns with your monitoring needs and usage patterns.
 Here's what the transition entails:

 - **60-Day Free Trial of Netdata Business:** Automatically granted to users currently on Early Bird and Unlimited Community Plans, offering a seamless experience to explore Business Plan features.